counteractive/o365beat/README.md

 ### Prerequisites and Permissions

-O365beat requires that you [enable audit log search](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off#turn-on-audit-log-search) for your Office 365 tenancy, done through the Security and Compliance Center in the Office 365 Admin Portal.
+O365beat requires that you [**enable audit log search**](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off#turn-on-audit-log-search) for your Office 365 tenancy, done through the Security and Compliance Center in the Office 365 Admin Portal.
+If you want detailed Exchange events, you also have to [**enable mailbox auditing**](https://docs.microsoft.com/en-us/microsoft-365/compliance/enable-mailbox-auditing) (on by default since January 2019, but worth checking).

 It also needs access to the Office 365 Management API: instructions for setting this up are available in the [Microsoft documentation](https://docs.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis#register-your-application-in-azure-ad).